M. Krishnasamy

-M. Krishnasamy is an Indian politician and incumbent member of the Parliament of India from Arani Constituency.
-He represents the Indian National Congress party.
+M. Krishnasamy is an Indian politician and was member of the Parliament of India from Arani Constituency.
+He represented the Indian National Congress party.
 He also Served as the President of Tamil Nadu Congress Committee from 2006 to 2008.

+His daughter Sowmiya is the wife of former Union Minister of Health and Family Welfare Anbumani.
+And his son Vishnu Prasad was a Member of the Tamil Nadu Legislative Assembly from Cheyyar, and a Member of Parliament from Arani and later from Cuddalore.
+His father-in law is Former Tiruttani MLA K. Vinayagam.